m-lacher/Visual-Odometry-Pipeline/README.md

 # Visual-Odometry-Pipeline
-Option mini Project of the course "Vision Algorithms for Mobile Robotics"
+Optional mini Project of the course "Vision Algorithms for Mobile Robotics"